Skip to main content

 APOE genotype changes care because APOE4 carriers face higher risk of both Alzheimer's disease and cardiovascular disease, and their risk is amplified by saturated fat and alcohol.
 We are stricter about ApoB targets, sleep quality, exercise, and metabolic markers in APOE4 carriers, and we monitor cognition more carefully starting in midlife.

 The role of MTHFR variants in real clinical care is more nuanced than the internet suggests.
 The C677T and A1298C variants slightly reduce folate metabolism efficiency.
 We do not "treat" MTHFR.
-We sometimes choose methylfolate over folic acid, especially in patients with low B12 or B9 status, and we monitor homocysteine.
+We sometimes choose methylfolate over folic acid, particularly in patients with low B12 or B9 status, and we monitor homocysteine.

 We handle the COMT gene by using it as a context clue, not a label.
 Slow-COMT carriers often have higher dopamine baseline, more focus, and more sensitivity to caffeine and stress.
 We adjust supplements (more magnesium, fewer methyl donors) and conversation about caffeine timing rather than prescribing a specific protocol from a single gene.